freeman1981/34_timemachine/README.md

 You should add this link https://rawgit.com/freeman1981/34_timemachine/master/index.js.
 Don`t forget to press "enable cjs for this host" to enable custom JS.

-After that you will see timer with 5 min trash holder
+After that you will see a timer with a reverse report for 5 minutes.
+When the time expires every 30 seconds, a window will pop up with a reminder that the time has expired.
 For faster development you can use JS code hosted on localhost.
 Simple web server can be used for that, run:

 ```bash